-1. Compare the 2 legs.
-If one hip is dislocated, that side may show these signs: the upper leg partly covers this part of the body there are fewer skin folds the leg may seem shorter, or the knee and foot is pointing outwards 2.
-Hold both legs 3.
-To test a slightly with the knees older child, bend the bent, like knees and compare If one leg this, their height. stops early or makes a If one knee jump or click is lower, when you the hip on open it wide, that side is and open them the hip is probably wide, like this. dislocated. dislocated.
+- 1. Compare the 2 legs.
+If one hip is dislocated, that side may show these signs: - the upper leg partly covers this part of the body - there are fewer skin folds - the leg may seem shorter, or the knee and foot is pointing outwards

+If one leg stops early or makes a jump or click when you open it wide, the hip is dislocated.
+3. To test a slightly older child, bend the knees and compare their height.

+If one knee is lower, the hip on that side is probably dislocated.